Articles of Incorporation and Rules

 • Reorganization of provisions in accordance with amendments to relevant laws and regulations (limited to amendments that do not involve substantial changes to the content of the relevant laws and regulations, such as the movement of clauses)

-(Requirements for the Establishment of the General Meeting of Representatives)
+(Requirements for a General Meeting of Representatives)

 2. If the number of representatives required in the preceding paragraph is not present, the Board of Directors must decide to convene another general meeting of representatives within 20 days from the date of the previous general meeting.
 In this case, the provisions of the preceding paragraph shall not apply